Experiencing Stuttering In Games? Here’s The Fix

 Texture Quality

-This is another major player when reducing stuttering in games.
-As it’s self-explanatory, we’ll quickly sum it up: lower texture quality means more FPS but inferior-looking graphics.
+This is another significant player when reducing stuttering in games.
+As it’s self-explanatory, we’ll quickly sum it up: reduced texture quality means more FPS but inferior-looking graphics.
 This is sometimes a trade-off worth making.

-Those were some of the most frequent settings in games that can help with stuttering.
-It’s also possible that your rig is entirely up to the task but is being hindered by other matters.
+Those were some of the most common settings in games that can help with stuttering.
+It’s also possible that your rig is entirely up to the task but is being hindered by other issues.
 Let’s see what can be done in this situation.

 As shown in the picture, Ultra and High look comparable, but Medium has fewer ground and stone details.
 Low removes most details, leaving a sleek surface.